Summary

 User Value

-Curiosity, but an immediate demonstration of app's philosophy and type of value.
+Curiosity and an immediate demonstration of app's philosophy and type of value.

 An incentive to continue through onboarding and further take advantage this feature.